 When viewing your reporting data for campaigns or automations, at some point you'll see a percentage of Bounced emails.

 Anytime an email bounces, that means that the email was rejected by the receiving server.
+But that could be caused by a few different things!

 There are two types of bounced emails: